-A genetics nurse plays an important role in the lives of families that are either at risk for, or suffering from hereditary diseases such as cancer, diabetes, Alzheimer’s, or cystic fibrosis.
-These nurses are the first point of contact for patients who are waiting to gain knowledge about their genetic makeup.
+Genetics nurses play an important role in the lives of families who are either at risk for or suffer from hereditary diseases such as cancer, diabetes, Alzheimer’s, or cystic fibrosis.
+These nurses are the first point of contact for patients waiting to gain knowledge about their genetic makeup.
 In some cases, the risk assessments that a genetics nurse provides can save lives.

 What Does a Genetics Nurse Do?

-A genetics nurse provides direct care to patients who are dealing with diseases that have a genetic component.
-They can analyze test results to determine the risks for conditions such as heart disease, Down syndrome, or sickle cell anemia.
+Genetics nurses provide direct care to patients who have or may have any of a variety of diseases that have a genetic component, such as heart disease, Down syndrome, or sickle cell anemia.
+Their specialized training provides them with the expertise to analyze test results to determine patients’ risks for these diseases.
 A genetics nurse also consults with patients, providing guidance and information about better managing their conditions.

 Steps to Becoming a Genetics Nurse

-Becoming a genetics nurse requires several steps, such as earning a bachelor of science in nursing (BSN), passing the NCLEX-RN exam, and completing on-the-job training.
-Some genetic nurses also decide to earn a master of science in nursing (MSN) or an Advanced Genetics Nursing Certification (AGN-BC), which may lead to higher-level positions in the field.
+Becoming a genetics nurse requires several steps, such as earning a Bachelor of Science in Nursing (BSN), passing the NCLEX-RN exam, and completing on-the-job training.
+Some genetics nurses also decide to earn a Master of Science in Nursing (MSN) or an advanced genetics nursing certification (AGN-BC), which may lead to higher-level positions in the field.

 Step 1: Earn a Bachelor of Science in Nursing (BSN)

-You’ll need a bachelor of science in nursing to become a genetics nurse The BSN curriculum teaches skills such as nursing research, family assessment, individual assessment, nursing informatics, and more.
+You’ll need a BSN to become a genetics nurse.
+The BSN curriculum teaches skills such as nursing research, family assessment, individual assessment, and nursing informatics.
 While a BSN is not required to become an RN, it is required to become a genetics nurse.
-The genetics nursing role is an advanced field of nursing, where more clinical work and deep genetic analysis is performed.
+The genetics nursing role is an advanced field of nursing, where higher-level clinical work and deep genetic analysis is performed.

 Step 2: Meeting License Requirements to Become a Genetics Nurse

 An RN license is required to become a genetics nurse.
-Many genetics nurses become registered nurses before receiving their BSN, because they can become a registered nurse by only having an associate’s degree.
+Many genetics nurses become registered nurses before receiving their BSN, because RN licensure only requires an associate degree.

-However, if you are starting from the beginning and know that you want to become a genetics nurse, receiving your bachelor’s degree will be the first step.
-Then, you’ll need to pass the NCLEX-RN exam to receive your RN license.
+However, if you are beginning your education and know that you want to become a genetics nurse, earning your bachelor’s degree will be the first step.
+Then you’ll need to pass the NCLEX-RN exam to receive your RN license.

 Step 3: Complete On-the-Job Training to Become a Genetics Nurse